davewalker60/pmdup/pages/travel-tips-faq.md

 Yes, cell reception is prevalent throughout the Riviera Maya, but [make sure your cell plan includes Mexico](./cell-phones.md) and/or keep your phone in airplane mode and rely on the equally-prevalent WiFi.

+# What kind of power outlets?

+THe power outlets in Puerto Morelos are the same 120-volt Type A (two prong) and Type B (three prong) outlets as in the USA.

 # Where in Puerto Morelos does camp take place?

 {% include_relative snippets/venue-snippet.md %}